groupultra/sdk-public/docs/source/moobius_database_storage.rst

 -----------------------------------
 get_engine(implementation)

-Only import the database engine that is needed.
-Returns a Class object given a string.
+Returns the engine's Class.
+Last-minute-imports the module so that no pip package is needed for unused engines.

 .. _moobius.database.storage.get_engine._hit:
 get_engine._hit